-Strategies include making Chibuku available in what have traditionally been clear beer outlets, as well as developing beer gardens by maximising available licensed space, adequate seating areas and shaded surrounds.
-The programme targets those outlets that are ready for licensing as well as preparing existing Chibuku depots for licensing once the regulations are promulgated.
+Other strategies to promote compliance with the regulations include making Chibuku available in what have traditionally been clear beer outlets, as well as developing beer gardens by maximising available licensed space, providing adequate seating areas and shaded surrounds.
+The Club Chibuku programme targets those outlets that are ready for licensing as well as preparing existing Chibuku depots for licensing once the regulations are promulgated.
 So far, five beer gardens have been developed at Tlokweng, Ramotswa, Kanye, Maun and Tonota.
-Four mini beer gardens have been developed at Gabane, Mogoditshane, Letlhakane and Orapa.
-Currently three beer gardens are at different stages of construction at Francistown, Radisele and Masunga.
+Four mini beer gardens have been developed at Gabane, Mogoditshane, Letlhakane, Orapa, Francistown, Radisele and Masunga.